opentripplanner/OpenTripPlanner/docs/Configuration.md

 You could have more than one of these directories if you are building separate graphs for separate regions.
 Each one should contain one or more GTFS feeds, a PBF OpenStreetMap file, some JSON configuration files, and any output files such as `graph.obj`.
 For convenience, especially if you work with only one graph at a time, you may want to place your OTP2 JAR file in this same directory.
 Note that file types are detected through a case-insensitive combination of file extension and words within the file name.
 GTFS file names must end in `.zip` and contain the letters `gtfs`, and OSM files must end in `.pbf`.

-It is also possible to provide a list of input files in the configuration, which will override this default behavior of scanning the base directory for input files.
+It is also possible to provide a list of input files in the configuration, which will override the default behavior of scanning the base directory for input files.
 Scanning is overridden independently for each file type, and can point to remote cloud storage with arbitrary URIs.
 See [the storage section](Configuration.md#Storage) for further details.

 ## Three Scopes of Configuration